DPBayes/twinify/README.md

 ## The Differentially Private Data Sharing Workflow

-Often data that could be very useful for the scientific community is subject to privacy regulations and cannot be shared.
+Often data that would be very useful for the scientific community is subject to privacy regulations and concerns and cannot be shared.
 Differentially private data sharing allows to generate synthetic data that is statistically similar to the original data - the `synthetic twin` - while at the same time satisfying a mathematical privacy formulation known as [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy).
 Differential privacy measures the level of privacy in terms of positive parameters ε and δ - where smaller values imply stronger privacy - thus giving us concrete knobs to tune the synthetic data generation to our privacy needs and ensuring that private information remains private!

-In order to generate data, we rely on [probabilistic modelling](https://en.wikipedia.org/wiki/Category:Probabilistic_models), which means we assume the data follows a probability distribution with some parameters, which we can infer privately.
+In order to generate data, we rely on [probabilistic modelling](https://en.wikipedia.org/wiki/Category:Probabilistic_models), which means we assume the data follows a probability distribution with some parameters which we can infer privately.
 In order to generate the synthetic twin data, we sample from this distribution with the learned parameters, the *posterior predictive distribution*.

 As an example, consider a population of individuals with varying height shown in the first panel of the illustrations above.
 We present the heights as a histogram in panel (a) of the figure below.
-We then fit a probabilistic model for this data, the blue curve in in panel (b), and sample new data from this distribution magenta dots in (c).
+We then fit a probabilistic model for this data, the blue curve in in panel (b), and sample new data from this distribution, the magenta dots in (c).

 ![ProbabilisticModellingStrip](https://dpbayes.github.io/twinify/ProbabilisticModellingStrip.jpg)